What is an EIN? How to Get an EIN (for FREE)?

 Single-member LLCs have very similar requirements to sole proprietorships as far as EIN requirements are concerned.
 Just like sole proprietorships and all other business structures, a single-member LLC is required to file for an EIN number if they want to hire employees or owe excise taxes.

 S corporations generally must file for an EIN.
-Similarly, C corporations are viewed as a separate entity from their owners and are required to file for an EIN in order to report taxes.
+Similarly, C corporations are viewed as separate entity from their owners and are required to file for an EIN in order to report taxes.

 For all entities structured as a nonprofit, an EIN is required for tax reporting purposes.